 - Who have the help of a team of expert financial advisors to guide them

-Because of the costs associated with an SMSF, the help of a professional financial advisor has never been more important.
+Because of the costs associated with this type of fund, the help of a professional advisor has never been more important.

 If you’re thinking of setting up a self-managed super fund or are seeking advice on how to better manage an established fund, our team of expert SMSF advisors are here to help.